HCMI enables a hotel property to calculate:

 HCMI was created in June 2012 by the Sustainable Hospitality Alliance (previously International Tourism Partnership (ITP)) and the World Travel & Tourism Council (WTTC), in collaboration with 23 leading global hospitality companies.
 The methodology applies a number of aspects of the GHG Protocol Standards – a framework for businesses, governments, and other entities to measure and report their greenhouse gas emissions.

 It was tested in hotels of different styles and sizes in different geographical locations and further refined following subsequent stakeholder engagement including a number of hotel associations and a review by the World Resources Institute (WRI) – one of the GHG Protocol development partners.
-The methodology has subsequently been updated following further feedback from users and research by Cornell University’s Center for Hospitality Research.
-The methodology was updated in 2016.
+The methodology has subsequently been updated in 2016 and 2022following further feedback from users and research by Cornell University’s Center for Hospitality Research, as well as the support of Greenview.